ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. note::

-   In AC3.1.5 (and earlier) versions this command cannot be shut-off.
-   The camera will continue to be triggered repeatedly even after the mission has been ended.
-In AC3.2 (and higher) providing a distance of zero will stop the camera shutter from being triggered.
+   Providing a distance of zero will stop the camera shutter from being triggered.

 **Command parameters**